lindenb/frex/compare_workflows/CmpVcf01.md

 Each VCF was

-* filtered with the capture region
+* filtered with the capture BED
 * variant left aligned with https://github.com/lindenb/jvarkit/wiki/VCFFixIndels
 * sorted on `contigs`(chrom/pos)